CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

     ![](./images/botcomp(5).png)

 1. If an update is available, choose the option to install it when the application is closed.
-Then close the Bot Framework Composer and install the update for the currently logged in user, restarting the Bot Framework Composer after the installation is complete.
+Then close the Bot Framework Composer and install the update for the currently logged-in user, restarting the Bot Framework Composer after the installation is complete.
 Installation may take a few minutes.

     >**Note:** If **Help us improve?** pop-ups, select **Not now**.